 If you are planning a ski-tour, glacier trip or climbing expedition:

 - Are you able to navigate by map and GPS in a whiteout?

 - Do you have the training, experience and equipment to assess avalanche conditions, make sound route choices and carry out self-rescue procedures?

-Carefully consider the information provided in the pre-trip planning and registration package, and contact us if you have any questions.
+Carefully consider the information provided in the pre-trip planning and contact us if you have any questions.

-If you have any doubts about your skill level, or this is your first trip to the High Arctic, consider visiting Quttinirpaaq National Park with a licensed guide or outfitter.
+If you have any doubts about your skill level, consider visiting with a licensed guide or outfitter .
 An experienced guide or outfitter knows what it takes to travel safely in this area and will provide an opportunity to learn more about the natural and cultural heritage.